-5. Clean & prime tile floor – now, this is just a small amount of tile that won’t really get walked on so I decided to paint it with regular paint.
+Now, this is just a small amount of tile that won’t really get walked on so I decided to paint it with regular paint.
 Because of this, I cleaned and primed it first.
-Someday, I’ll replace all the flooring…
+Someday, I’ll replace all the flooring.

-Using leftover Iron Ore paint in a Matte finish I painted the back wall, top shelf, and floor to give it more depth (more black paint home ideas here)
+Using leftover Iron Ore paint in a Matte finish I painted the back wall, top shelf, and floor to give it more depth.

 Using black metal hooks, I created a more functional way for each of us to hang our bags & coats (full disclosure: these hooks are from my brother’s business where I also work)

 Finally, I used a variety of woven baskets to create even more practical functionality.
 I measured the top shelf and found 3 baskets that would make best use of the space.